Magesh-kanna/Magesh-Kanna/README.md

 # 💫 About Me:
-I'm currently working in Doodleblue innovations as a Software Engineer And Have a huge interest to develop application in flutter, Android. especially Flutter Mobile and Web.
+I'm currently working in Doodleblue innovations as a Software Engineer.

+And Have a huge interest to develop application in flutter, Android. especially Flutter Mobile and Web.